-What do you mean by direct, enabling and indirect contributions?
+What do you mean by direct and enabling contributions?

 Contributions cannot always be quantitatively measured, and when they can, the measures may not adequately reflect how meaningful the solution is, either to the company or in addressing the issue.
 A company making solar panels makes an obvious contribution (unless it does not – for example, where there are accusations of forced labour) however, that company relies on essential components and technologies without which it could not manufacture any solar panels at all.
 Often we find that the companies providing these supporting and enabling technologies offer the most compelling investments.
 When considering the sustainable development contribution of companies we assess whether the contribution is: